 In this shop of the future, you have been identified through a host of different pattern-matching algorithms: The system knows it is you through the geometry of your face, which an algorithm automatically constructed from your selfies.
 The system knows it is you through the way you walk, which an algorithm has compressed into a pattern from footage on CCTV cameras.
 The system also knows you through the patterns of your skin and your retinas.

 Another approach is to bring back excitement and a sense of experience to shopping.
 Bangkok’s newest shopping mall, Embassy Quartier, hosted in purpose-built buildings in the heart of Asia’s most visited shopping destination, offers a range of interesting concepts to encourage discovery: Curated fashion spaces with interesting and lesser known local designers, hybrid shops, and an extensive food mile with a stunning breadth of offerings, arranged in a spiral design where one can walk through a Pan-Asian food street sloping up to the top floor.

 How we conceptualize the shopping experience of the future depends on how we see our customers.
 Since time immemorial, from bazaars to department stores, shopping is about human narratives.
 It is a quest, a discovery, and a deeply human experience.
-We should work on making their time worthwhile, offering interesting stories, positive surprises and enriching experiences, not on taking them away.
+We should work on making their time worthwhile, offering interesting stories, positive surprises and enriching experiences.